Harshalloke/Dice-Roll-Game-/README.md

 # 🎲 Dice Roll Game

-This is a simple dice roll game implemented in [insert your programming language here].
+This is a simple dice roll game implemented in Python.
 The game simulates rolling a standard six-sided die.
 Each roll generates a random number between 1 and 6, representing the face of the die.
 It's a fun and easy way to practice working with random numbers and basic game logic.

 ## Features
 - Simulates a six-sided dice roll